JamesSkemp/words/content/post/review-george-foreman-gfo240s-indooroutdoor-electric-grill.md

 +++
 title = "Review: George Foreman GFO240S Indoor/Outdoor Electric Grill"
-summary = "The following is a review of the George Foreman GFO240S Indoor/Outdoor Electric Grill, received as part of the Amazon Vine program." draft = false comments = false date = "2015-08-09T09:29:04-05:00"
+description = "The following is a review of the George Foreman GFO240S Indoor/Outdoor Electric Grill, received as part of the Amazon Vine program." draft = false comments = false date = "2015-08-09T09:29:04-05:00"